SS Byron D. Benson: Specifications

+The ship was built on the Isherwood principle of longitudinal framing providing extra strength to the body of the vessel, had two main decks and a shelter deck.
+Byron D. Benson had electric lights installed along the decks, and was also equipped with wireless of De Forest type.

 Operational history

-After completion of sea trials the tanker was transferred to her owners and departed for her maiden trip on January 28, 1922 to Puerto Lobos, a large oil storage facility on the Mexican Gulf coast.
+After completion of sea trials, the tanker was transferred to her owners and departed for her maiden trip on 28 January 1922 to Puerto Lobos, a large oil storage facility on the Mexican Gulf coast.
 Byron D. Benson continued carrying crude oil between the Mexican ports of Puerto Lobos, Tuxpan and Tampico and New York through the end of September.
 Following a decline in the production of Mexican oilfields around that time, the tanker along with many other vessels, was rerouted to carry oil from Californian oilfields instead.
-The tanker passed through the Panama Canal on October 30 on her first trip to San Pedro and again on her return journey on November 24 with 12,000 tons of oil destined for New York.
+The tanker passed through the Panama Canal on 30 October on her first trip to San Pedro and again on her return journey on 24 November with 12,000 tons of oil destined for New York.
 The tanker continued sailing on the California to New York route through mid 1928, with occasional trips to and from Galveston.
 For example, she made six round-trip journeys between August 1924 and July 1925 season each time carrying between 10,000 and 12,000 tons of crude oil on her eastward trips.
 During the first six months of 1927 she was briefly put on the Gulf coast to New York route, carrying oil from ports of Galveston, Texas City and Baytown to New York and New Jersey.
 In June 1928 the tanker was chartered for one trip to Asia, carrying 11,386 tons of crude oil from Houston to Yokohama.

 Following her return from Japan Byron D. Benson was reassigned to the Gulf to New York route carrying crude oil from the terminals of Magnolia Petroleum Company in Beaumont and Sinclair Oil Corporation and Texas Company in Port Arthur to the refineries in the Northeast ports of New York and Philadelphia, including Tidewater Oil own refinery in Bayonne.
 The vessel continued serving that route, as well as transporting crude and fuel oil from Houston to the ports of the Northeast through the remainder of her career.